Bolt (2008 film): Plot

-In 2003, a White Swiss Shepherd puppy named Bolt is adopted by a 7-year-old girl named Penny.
-Five years later in 2008, Bolt and Penny star in a hit television series named after Bolt, in which Bolt and Penny fight crime and foil the plans of the villain, Dr. Calico, who has kidnapped Penny's father, with Bolt using various superpowers in their adventures.
+A White Shepherd puppy named Bolt is adopted by a 7-year-old girl named Penny.
+Five years later, Bolt and Penny star in a hit television series named after Bolt, in which Bolt and Penny fight crime and foil the plans of the villain, Dr. Calico, (who Bolt dubs "The Green Eyed Man") who has kidnapped Penny's father, with Bolt using various superpowers in their adventures.
 To gain a more realistic performance from Bolt, the show's director has arranged the special effects in such a way that Bolt believes everything in the show is real, including his powers.
 This means Bolt can never leave the set and live as a normal dog, much to Penny's dismay.

 One day, after a cliffhanger episode causes Bolt to believe Penny has been kidnapped, he escapes from his on-set trailer in Hollywood but knocks himself unconscious and falls into a box of packing peanuts, which is then shipped to New York City.
 Upon arrival, Bolt is shocked to discover that his "superpowers" are actually useless.
 While searching for Dr. Calico and Penny, Bolt meets a group of pigeons who lead him to Mittens, a cynical feral cat who he believes is an "agent" of Calico and forces her to guide him back to Penny.
 The two travel to Ohio by stowing away in a U-Haul truck.
 Meanwhile, in Hollywood, a less-experienced White Swiss Shepherd dog is brought in so filming can resume.
-Penny is distraught over Bolt’s disappearance but reluctantly agrees to halt the search so production can continue.
+Penny is distraught over Bolt's disappearance but reluctantly agrees to halt the search so production can continue.

 Upon arriving in Ohio, Bolt and Mittens go to an RV park where they are joined by Rhino, a fearless hamster and huge fan of Bolt.
 Rhino's description of Bolt's adventures causes Mittens to realize Bolt is from a TV show, but she is unable to convince Bolt of the truth.
-In frustration, Bolt repeatedly attempts to "superbark" Mittens, but the noise draws the attention of the local animal control service, and Bolt and Mittens are both captured and taken to a shelter.
+In frustration, Bolt repeatedly attempts to "superbark" at Mittens, but the noise draws the attention of the local animal control service, and Bolt and Mittens are both captured and taken to a shelter.